Kuyucak: Transportation

 There are regular buses from İzmir Adnan Menderes Airport, Nazilli and Denizli (70 km to the west).
-The town is also on the Izmir-Denizli railway line and there is a daily train service.
+The town is also on the İzmir–Denizli railway line and there is a daily train service.

 History

 A few km southeast of Kuyucak lie the ruins of Antioch on the Maeander, an ancient Byzantine city.

 Independence day is celebrated on 5 September, the date that Kuyucak was liberated at the end of the Turkish War of Independence.

-Places of interest

-There are a great many places of historical interest in the Aegean region, including many in the province of Aydın, although not in Kuyucak itself.